-Construction of the granite rock faced mountain near Keystone South Dakota began in 1927 when Borglum was 60 and the sculptures of the Mount Rushmore presidents were not completed until Borglum’s death in 1941.
+Construction of the Black Hills granite rock faced mountain near Keystone South Dakota began in 1927 when Borglum was 60 years old.
+The sculptures of the Mount Rushmore presidents were not completed when Borglum died in 1941.

-Borglum created Mount Rushmore to commemorate America’s first 150 years as a free country.
-In his own words, Gutzon Borglum states that the four Mount Rushmore presidents were chosen to “commemorate the founding, growth, preservation, and development to the United States of America.”
+Master carver Gutzon Borglum created Mount Rushmore to commemorate America’s first 150 years as a free country.
+In his own words, Borglum states that the four Mount Rushmore presidents were chosen to, “Commemorate the founding, growth, preservation, and development to the United States of America.”

 Who are the Mount Rushmore Presidents?